Chris Jagger: Guitar company

 Jagger and his business partner Pat Townshend founded the guitar company Staccato in the mid-1980s.
 Townshend designed the magnesium alloy guitar, The Staccato, featuring a neck and bridge system that can be swapped out.
 The user can interchange a bass neck for a six-string neck.
 Some models feature no volume or tone pots.
 The user can activate the volume controls on a touch sensitive LED pad.

 A prototype bass was built in Norfolk, England in 1983, and a business partnership was formed to produce Staccato guitars at the schoolhouse in Woodbastwick, Norfolk.
 The partners included Townshend, Bill Wyman, and Chris and Mick Jagger.
 The company went under in 1987.
 Gene Simmons played a Staccato bass during Kiss' Crazy Nights World Tour.

 Personal life

-Jagger has been married to former model and actress Kari-Ann Moller for over 40 years, and they have five sons.
-The family relocated from North London to Somerset (near) Glastonbury in 2000, and "relish" their country living ethos — they own a flock of sheep.
+Jagger has been married to Norwegian former model and actress Kari-Ann Muller for over 40 years, and they have five sons.
+The family relocated from North London to Somerset (near) Glastonbury in 2000, and "relish" their country living ethos with their flock of sheep.

-Through his brother Mick, he also has four nephews and four nieces, among them Jade, Elizabeth, Karis, and Georgia May; six grandnephews or grandnieces; and three great-grandnieces.

-His deep brotherly ties to Mick have resulted in their collaboration musically and artistically.
-Mick has also helped with school fees for one of his nephews.
 In 2021, Jagger penned his 400-page autobiography Talking To Myself, published by BMG Books.